CyberFlameGO/svnpython/Doc/library/collections.rst

 The function :func:`int` which always returns zero is just a special case of constant functions.
-A faster and more flexible way to create constant functions is to use :func:`itertools.repeat` which can supply any constant value (not just zero)::
+A faster and more flexible way to create constant functions is to use a lambda function which can supply any constant value (not just zero)::

    >>> def constant_factory(value):
-   ...     return itertools.repeat(value).next
+   ...     return lambda: value
    >>> d = defaultdict(constant_factory('<missing>'))
    >>> d.update(name='John', action='ran')
    >>> '%(name)s %(action)s to %(object)s' % d